 That website might use first-party cookies (we’ll get to these shortly) to remember your preferences or to track your activity on their website.

-But it might also contain third-party cookies from advertisers or analytics tools that are embedded on the page.
+It may also contain third-party cookies from advertisers or analytics tools that are embedded on the page.

 These third-party cookies can then track your activity across other websites that also use the same advertiser or analytics tool.